spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 This snippet implements the functionality that was previously contained within `TakeDamage` as a cross-server RPC called `TakeGunDamageCrossServer`.

-Because you’ve changed code in a function you now need build **ThirdPersonShooter.sln**, generate schema and a new snapshot.
+Because you have changed code in a function you now need to rebuild your project.
+Additionally, you need to generate schema and a new snapshot.
 To do this:

 1. Open **ThirdPersonShooter.sln** with Visual Studio.
 1. In the Solution Explorer window, right-click on **ThirdPersonShooter** and select **Build**.